The Real Danger of Our Medicines and Their Impact on Our Moods and Aggression

 I did some research and found my answer.
 Three days earlier, my surgeon had put me on prednisone for extreme shoulder pain after rotator cuff surgery.
 Some ten million people a year take prednisone.
 It has very well-documented side effects.

 The number one side effect I found online was aggression.
 Here’s another angle.
 This article claims that medications have traditionally been tested on white males, not women.
-The dose I was taking would have worked just fine on my 200-lb. boyfriend.
+The dose I was taking would have worked just fine on a 200-lb. man.
 For my 120 lb. body, it’s a double whammy.

 This, of course, plays into my case, but it doesn’t excuse my behavior.
 I can’t argue that I’m innocent because of medicines any more than I can say, “Well, Your Honor, I was drunk.”